asset-web/asset-web.github.io/_projects/mtnestdesigns.md

 open_source: False
 code_repo_url:
 status: production
-thumbnail_url:
+thumbnail_url: /assets/mtnestdesigns.png
 published: True
 ---
 The second iteration of this e-commerce site.
-Also provided end of life archival and subsequent content retrieval services when this small business website was not required.
+Also provided end of life archival and subsequent content retrieval services when this small business website was temporarily not required.